DeloitteOptimalReality/RediSearch.jl/README.md

 ### Generating a client
 Generating a client object:
 ```
-julia> using JediSearch;
+julia> using RediSearch;
 julia> client = SearchClient("myIdx"; host="localhost", port=6379);
 ```

-This client sets both the search client object for JediSearch and the Redis Global client in Jedis. a client can be retrieved at any time using:
+This client sets both the search client object for RediSearch and the Redis Global client in Jedis. a client can be retrieved at any time using:
 ```
 julia> get_search_client();
 ```